-Read information of GC injections of standards from a csv file stdInfo Input file in csv format, containing information on standards.
+Read information of GC injections of standards from a csv file

 The csv contains all information necessary to process a series of injections of standards (GC-MS).
 Required fields: Name, RTman, monoMW, stdFile, and an identifier such as CAS or ChemspiderID.
 At the moment, the system is completely based on CAS, although this may change in the future.